pytoolz/toolz/doc/source/heritage.rst

 functional standard library.
 Underscore.js_ in JavaScript has attained notable popularity in the web community.  ``LINQ`` in C# follows a similar philosophy but mimics declarative database languages rather than functional ones.
 Enumerable_ is is the closest project in Ruby.
+Other excellent projects also exist within the Python ecosystem, most notably Fn.py_ and Funcy_.

 .. [itertools] http://docs.python.org/2/library/itertools.html
 .. [functools] http://docs.python.org/2/library/functools.html